The Battle for ‘s-Hertogenbosch from the German perspective

 ’s-Hertogenbosch.

-'s-Hertogenbosch.
-In this short film the battle damage in a part of the city's centre is filmed as are civilians in the streets evacuating their homes, Welshmen entering the city's streets on foot and by carrier and lots more. (no sound)
+Rare film footage taken after the Battle for 's-Hertogenbosch.
+It shows the battle damage in a part of the city's centre and civilians in the streets evacuating their homes.
+Welshmen are seen entering the city's streets on foot and by carrier.
+(Without sound) https://youtu.be/oe9ULx4wKlg

 The Battle for 's-Hertogenbosch by Major-General